Clarity About Fees:

 A hybrid fee is a mix of an hourly and a contingent fee - you agree to pay a reduced hourly rate or a flat monthly retainer, coupled with a reduced contingency fee (e.g., 25% instead of 40%).

 Hybrid fees can provide flexibility in cases where the chance of success is lower or unclear and in cases involving heavy litigation.
 If I am paid for a portion of my time throughout the case, I will be able to charge a lower contingency fee if there is a recovery.
 These kinds of fee arrangements benefit the client because I will receive a lower percentage of the eventual recovery and they benefit me because I will receive at least a partial fee each month regardless of whether I prevail at the end of the case.
 In these cases, the risk is shared between client and lawyer.
 Again, costs are handled separately and will be billed monthly to the client in addition to the fee.

-$100 for case evaluation consultations.
+$100 for quick case review/case evaluation consultations.
 These 30 minute consultations are designed to answer the typical question: do I have a case?
 If you want a quick assessment of your case, this is the service for you.
 We review your facts, explain the law and how it applies, and advise you on a course of action.
 Case reviews are offered by phone or video using Zoom.